VO2 Max Test London vs Resting Metabolic Rate: Which Test Actually Matters?

 Executives often attempt to optimise performance through diet changes, supplements or training programmes.

-At Miller Health, metabolic and performance testing is interpreted alongside:
+At Miller Health, metabolic and performance testing is interpreted alongside blood markers, hormonal analysis, body composition via DEXA and lifestyle factors.

-This structured approach helps identify whether fatigue, weight change or performance decline is metabolic, hormonal or behavioural.
+This structured approach identifies whether fatigue, weight change or performance decline is metabolic, hormonal or behavioural.

 Is VO₂ max testing useful if I’m not an athlete?

 Yes, it provides insight into cardiovascular fitness.
-However, for most professionals it is secondary to metabolic testing when addressing energy, weight or hormonal concerns.
+However, for most professionals it is secondary to metabolic testing when the primary concerns are energy, weight or hormonal health.

 Can RMR testing explain fatigue?

-It can help identify mismatches between energy intake, metabolic efficiency and substrate utilisation.
+It can help identify mismatches between energy intake, metabolic efficiency and substrate utilisation, all of which can contribute to persistent fatigue.

 Do VO₂ max and RMR measure the same thing?